osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 ```
 #### VSCode stuff: Just open the git repo in VSCode.
 I recommend running the client side of OpenOCD in VSCode and the server side of OpenOCD in a seperate terminal.

 #### You are now ready to flash code!
-Just follow the directions in the Nucleo-L476RG-LED Repositor to program the STM32 Ref board for the first time.
+Just follow the directions in the Nucleo-F447RE-LED Repository to program the club's STM32 reference boards for the first time.